A double-dimensional approach to formal category theory: Yoneda embeddings

 is invertible, where the cartesian cell exists by the yoneda axiom. \end{enumerate} \end{lemma} \begin{proof} (a).
 That $\yon$ is full and faithful follows from applying part (b) to the vertical companion identity of $\yon$ (see \lemref{companion identities lemma}); here we use that $\yon$ is a good yoneda embedding, so that the restriction $\ps A(\yon, \yon)$ exists.
-That $A$ is unital then follows from \corref{unit in terms of full and faithful map}.
+That $A$ is unital then follows from \corref{unit in terms of full and faithful map}, which also implies that $I_A \iso \ps A(\yon, \yon)$.
+Composing the latter with the cell defining $\ps A(\yon, \yon)$ we obtain a cartesian cell that defines $\yon$ as the left Kan extension of $I_A$ along $\yon$, as follows from the density of $\yon$.
+We conclude $\cur{I_A} \iso \yon$ by the uniqueness of Kan extensions.

 (b).
 First notice that the composite above can be rewritten as the composite below, where the cell $\id_f'$ is the factorisation of $\id_f$ through the cartesian cell defining $C(f, f)$, as in \corref{unit in terms of full and faithful map}.
 Indeed this follows from the fact that, when composed with the cartesian cell defining $f_*$, both the weakly cocartesian cell above as well as the composite of the two top cells below equal $\id_f$.